 Bake in oven.
 After the pretzels are boiled, they finish cooking in the oven.
 Bake at 400°F for 12-15 minutes, or until they’re golden brown.
 Then transfer to a baking rack to cool.

 Coat with cinnamon sugar.
 Now for the best part: the cinnamon and sugar coating!
 Mix the cinnamon and sugar together in a bowl.
 Then dip both sides of the pretzels into the melted butter and then into the sugar mixture.

 If you don’t want to shape them into the classic pretzel shape, you can make mini pretzel bites instead.
 These are a bit quicker and still equally as delicious.
 Just follow these simple steps:

-- Proof, mix and knead the dough as directed.
+- Proof the yeast, mix and knead the dough as directed.